 For the question relating to the driver gender age group involved in the most number of accidents, the results found that males aged between 30 and 40 years of age where involved in significantly more road accidents than any other group.
-The full results of this are shown below:
+The full results of this are shown in Figure 1.